Plaintiffs suing Pfizer over claims that its Zoloft antidepressant medication

 Zoloft Cases Consolidated for Pretrial Proceedings

-Zoloft belongs to a class of antidepressant medications called
+Zoloft belongs to a class of antidepressant medications called SSRIs, or

-treat depression, anxiety and other mental health conditions.
+depression, anxiety and other mental health conditions.

 In recent years, people have filed lawsuits in state and federal courts